 recurring_repeat is what gives the

-schedule_text: This is concatenated from the inputs where some of the values above are gotten during creation.
-It is usually something like: Monthly on the 23rd of every month or Weekly on Fridays.
+schedule_text: is concatenated from the inputs where some of the values are pulled during the job creation.
+Example: Monthly on the 23rd of every month or Weekly on Fridays.

 billing_type: This can either be visit or fixed and determines in part how invoices that include the job will be generated.

-When it is visit, the user will need to select one or more visits whose charges (sum of) will be added to the total for that job at the point of invoice creation.
-For example for a job with weekly visits whose charges includes two items of $10 each (total $20), when two of its visits are selected during job selection stage of invoice creation, on the invoice creation page there will be two line items from it called "Weekly Service" totaling $20 each.
+When it is visit, the user will need to select one or more visits.
+Each visit's charges (sum of charges) will be added to the total for that job at the point of invoice creation.
+For example for a job with weekly visits including two items of $10 each (total $20), two of these are selected during invoice creation (job selection) and added to the invoice called "Weekly Service" totaling $20 each.

 When it is fixed, there will be no visits to select during job selection stage.
 On the invoice creation page, the default charges of that job will be listed in the line items.
 For example for a job with weekly visits whose default charges includes two items Clean ($10) and Cut ($15), when the job is selected during job selection stage of invoice creation, on the invoice creation page there will be two line items from it Clean ($10) and Cut ($15) totaling $25.

-invoice_timing: This is dictates when or how invoices should be generated.
+invoice_timing: it indicates when or how invoices should be generated.
 For both visit and fixed billing type it can be set to As needed, Once when job is completed or Monthly on the last day of the month.
 Additionally for visit type it can be set to After every visit.

-invoice_reminders: This is a list of reminders which are created when the
+invoice_reminders: is a list of reminders which are created when the

 invoice_timing is set to Monthly on the last day of the month.

-invoice_on_completion: This is a boolean which when set to yes will prompt you to generate an invoice for the job when you mark it as completed.
-During job creation it is set to yes when the
+invoice_on_completion: is a boolean which when set to "yes" will prompt you to generate an invoice for the job when you mark it as completed.
+During job creation, it is set to "yes" when the

-job_type is onetime and the checkbox to remind you to invoice on completion is checked or when the
+job_type is onetime and on the user side (front end) there is the checkbox to remind you to invoice on completion.
+It is checked when the

 job_type is recurring and the dropdowns for